-Our two full-time nurses maintain regular contact with many families, physicians and instructors to monitor a student's or adult’s health issues; work closely with teachers and clinicians to provide optimum care and learning readiness; monitor and provide medication to individuals and provide emotional support as needed.
-Screenings for hearing, vision and scoliosis are performed annually, using specialized equipment for students with communication issues.
+Our two full-time nurses maintain regular contact with many families, physicians, and instructors to monitor an adult's health issues; work closely with clinicians to provide optimum care and learning readiness; monitor and provide medication to individuals and provide emotional support as needed.

 Holy Childhood’s Article 16 Clinic is certified by the Office for People With Developmental Disabilities (OPWDD)

 For more information or to schedule a tour of Holy Childhood's facilities contact us by calling (585) 359-3710.